ASML warns of flat 2024 sales as chipmakers slow orders

-AMSTERDAM :Semiconductor equipment maker ASML Holding NV reported lower than expected orders on Wednesday and warned of flat sales next year as customers conserve cash in an uncertain economic backdrop, hitting its shares.
+AMSTERDAM :Semiconductor equipment maker ASML Holding NV reported lower-than-expected orders on Wednesday and warned of flat sales next year as customers conserve cash against an uncertain economic backdrop, hitting its shares.

 Europe's largest technology firm said the semiconductor industry was probably near a trough but that "customers continue to be uncertain about the shape of the demand recovery ... we therefore expect 2024 to be a transition year".

 The company reported net profit of 1.9 billion euros ($2.01 billion) for the three months ended Sept.
-30, in line with analyst expectations.
+30, in line with analysts' expectations.

 Net bookings were 2.6 billion euros, compared with third quarter sales of 6.7 billion euros.